written by Jonathan Denis

 What is this new reality?

 The new world depicts a situation that is here to stay.
-It's becoming tempting for growers to abandon old and rare varieties in favor of 4x more profitable cocoa per hectare, sold now at a much better price.
+It's becoming tempting for growers to abandon old and rare varieties in favor of 4x more profitable cacao per hectare, sold now at a much better price.

-Prices will also consolidate, driven by strong demand, the aforementioned realities of the terrain and climate, the challenges of freight, less abundant fossil fuels and, above all, a drastic and essential change in our regard for the hands that work to produce quality cocoa.
+Prices will also consolidate, driven by strong demand, the aforementioned realities of the terrain and climate, the challenges of freight, less abundant fossil fuels and, above all, a drastic and essential change in our regard for the hands that work to produce quality cacao.

 The gains for producers are not yet noticeable everywhere, but it's only a matter of time.